 There is a real danger that the high-stakes accountability regime encourages school leaders and managers to adopt punitive and aggressive styles of leadership and management.
-Teachers should contact the NASUWT if they are unable to access CPD, or if leaders use Ofsted inspection to justify the use of policies and practices that undermine teachers' professional status, e.g. excessive monitoring and punitive policies.
+School leaders should contact the NASUWT if teachers are not able to access CPD, or if Ofsted inspection is used to justify the policies and practices that undermine teachers' professional status, e.g. excessive monitoring and punitive policies.